-- LPD severely limits the set of attributes that the mapper is able to return in its response for this operation.
-The map MEUST - support, at most, the following printer attributes: - printer-state - printer-state-reasons - The mapper uses either the long or short form of the "send queue state" command. - The mapper MUST assume that the LPD response that it receives has the format and information specified in sections "Send - queue state (short)" and section 3.4 "Send queue state (long)".
-The mapper MUST determine the value of each requested - attribute by using the inverse of the mapping specified in the two aforementioned sections. - Note: the mapper can determine the response from the printer-status line without examining the rest of the LPD response.
+- 414 LPD severely limits the set of attributes that the mapper is able to return in its response for this operation.
+The mapper MUST - support, at most, the following printer attributes: 415 - printer-state - 417 printer-state-reasons - The mapper uses either the long or short form of the "send queue state" command.
+418 - The mapper MUST assume that the LPD response that it receives has the format and information specified in section 3.3 "Send 419 - queue state (short)" and section 3.4 "Send queue state (long)".
+The mapper MUST determine the value of each requested 420 - attribute by using the inverse of the mapping specified in the two aforementioned sections.
+421 - Note: the mapper can determine the response from the printer-status line without examining the rest of the LPD response.
+422